Underground Economy Operations

 - Detecting and deterring payroll tax violations in the underground economy.
 This includes unreported cash pay, wages reported on Forms 1099, and unreported/unpaid payroll tax deductions.

 - Conducting research to identify strategies to increase compliance with payroll tax laws.

 - Educating customers on UEO programs to increase compliance with payroll tax laws.

 The UEO is involved in the following significant underground economy program focus areas:

-The EDD is the lead agency for the Strike Force, and the Director of EDD is the chairperson.
-The Strike Force is responsible for enhancing the development and sharing of information necessary to combat the underground economy, to improve the coordination of enforcement activities, and to develop methods to pool, focus, and target enforcement resources.
-The Strike Force is empowered and authorized to form joint enforcement teams when appropriate to utilize the collective investigative and enforcement capabilities of the Strike Force members.
-For more information, visit the Joint Enforcement Strike Force (JESF) page.
+The EDD is the lead agency for the JESF, and the Director of the EDD is the chairperson.
+The JESF is responsible for enhancing the development and sharing of information necessary to combat the underground economy, to improve the coordination of enforcement activities, and to develop methods to pool, focus, and target enforcement resources.
+The JESF is empowered and authorized to form joint enforcement teams when appropriate to utilize the collective investigative and enforcement capabilities of JESF members.
+For more information, visit the Joint Enforcement Strike Force page.

-In addition to EDD, the other Strike Force members are:
+In addition to the EDD, the other JESF members are:

 - Department of Consumer Affairs 1-800-952-5210